-Resolution: the amount of pixels in your image.
+Resolution: the number of pixels in your image.
 For example when a video has a resolution of 1080p that means it has a grid of pixels that is 1920 x 1080.
 The more pixels you have the sharper your image.

 Bitrate: Bitrate is a measurement of how compressed your file is, and the less compressed it is the more information there is per frame.
 Higher bitrates mean larger file sizes.

 Your resolution and bitrate should complement each other.
 If you have a higher bitrate than is needed for your video’s resolution your file will be unnecessarily large.
-If your bitrate is too low for your resolution than you will not see the quality you expect.
+If your bitrate is too low for your resolution then you will not see the quality you expect.

 YouTube has a list of recommended resolutions and bitrates at support.google.com/youtube/answer/1722171.